purplescorpion1/twitch-to-m3u/README.md

 ```
 node twitch.js
 ```
-Output will be twitch.m3u containing available live streams
+Output will be twitch.m3u containing available live streams <br>
+Run script each time the streamer you want to watch goes live

 Add/remove urls as required